pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       command as a background process.
 Use the `pywbemlistener run` command only when you need to have control over how exactly the process runs in the background.

+      Note: The --start-pid option is needed because on Windows, the `pywbemlistener run` command is not the direct child process of the `pywbemlistener start` command starting it.

       Examples:

         pywbemlistener run lis1